txtatech/forthttp/README.md

 **System Architecture:**

-The Forth Web Interpreter consists of the following key components:
+Forthttp consists of the following key components:

 **Browser:**